Southern Baptist Leader Removed Over Remarks On Rape, Abuse Of Women

 Tom adds:

 "He related a conversation he had with a woman while her son and a friend were standing alongside.
-As they talked, a teenage girl whom Patterson described as "very attractive" walked by, and one of the boys said, "Man, is she built."
+As they talked, a teenage girl whom Patterson described as 'very attractive' walked by, and one of the boys said, 'Man, is she built.'

-'I said, 'Ma'am, leave him alone," Patterson recounted.
+" 'I said, 'Ma'am, leave him alone,' Patterson recounted.
 'He's just being biblical.
-That is exactly what the Bible says.'
+That is exactly what the Bible says.' "

 Hearing Patterson tell that story, Karen Swallow Prior, a professor of English at Liberty University in Lynchburg, Va., was outraged.
 She and about 30 other women immediately drafted the open letter addressed to the Board of Trustees of the Southwestern Baptist Theological Seminary.